nolannbiron/nolannbiron/README.md

 ### Some words about me

 <p>
     <👨🏻‍💻 /> I'm currently working at GitBook as a Product engineer.
-Most of the time I'm a Front-End Developer.
+Most of the time I'm a Front-End Engineer.
 </p>